SergisMund0/incredibleMovie/README.md

 ## Architecture and implementation details

-The application is written in Swift and designed using VIPER architecture.
+The application is written in Swift and designed using VIPER :heart: architecture.
 The functionality is divided in different scenes:

 - Dashboard scene